timm/gold/doc/00intro.md

 So superheroes:

-- Use encapsulation, so related concepts are together and separate concepts do not conflate each other.
 - Use document to explain their code.
 - Use test cases to let other people check, maintain, and extend their code.
   Also, some (small) subset of the tests are actually "demos" that show off an insightful and exciting feature of the code.
-- Use on-line version control systems so everyone can access their work, then post back better versions of their code.
+- Use on-line version control systems so everyone can access their work, then update it with better versions.